galaxyproject/galaxy-hub/content/community/sig/index.md

 Active Galaxy communities are encouraged to participate in (or form) their own SIG, with a focus on specific shared interests.
 You can learn more in our dedicated tutorial: [What's a SIG?](https://training.galaxyproject.org/training-material/topics/community/tutorials/sig_define/tutorial.html)

 In the following you will find a list of current active Special Interest Groups.
 If you can't find yourself in this list we always welcome new SIGs.
-Please read more about the [GCB and SIGs](/community/governance/gcb/) and on [how to set up your own](https://training.galaxyproject.org/training-material/topics/community/tutorials/sig_create/tutorial.html).
+You can read more about the [GCB and SIGs](/community/governance/gcb/) or learn [how to set up your own](https://training.galaxyproject.org/training-material/topics/community/tutorials/sig_create/tutorial.html).

 # Directory of Special Interest Groups